nathants/libaws/readme.md

-iam-ensure-instance-profile   - ensure an IAM instance-profile iam-ensure-role               - ensure an IAM role iam-ensure-user-api           - ensure an IAM user with API key iam-ensure-user-login         - ensure an IAM user with login
+iam-ensure-instance-profile   - ensure an IAM instance-profile iam-ensure-role               - ensure an IAM role iam-ensure-user-api           - ensure an IAM user with API key iam-ensure-user-api-key       - ensure an existing IAM user has one API access key iam-ensure-user-login         - ensure an IAM user with login
 ```